 If you have been granted access to a server at Lafayette, you’ll need to use SSH to connect.
 For security reasons, we use SSH public keys for authentication.
 The following instructions detail how to create SSH key pairs for use on UNIX-based and Windows systems.

-Mac OS X, Linux, or other UNIX-based system can use the built in ssh-keygen command for creating key pairs.
+macOS, Linux, or other UNIX-based systems can use the built in ssh-keygen command for creating key pairs.
 This command generates keys in OpenSSH format, which is the desired format for Lafayette Systems.
 Please do not provide your key in PEM or SECSH Public Key File Format.

 This information is based on the ssh-keygen Wikipedia page.

-If you are using Windows, then you will generate your key using PuTTY by copying and pasting the key from the Key Generator using the instructions available at:
+If you’re using Windows, then you will generate your key using PuTTY by copying and pasting the key from the Key Generator using the instructions available at:

 By default PuTTY generates keys in PEM or SECSH Public Key File Format.
 This is not the desired format so please copy and paste your key as described in the directions above so that you can send it in OpenSSH format.